wwarthen/RomWBW/Binary/ReadMe.txt

 The files with a ".rom" extension are binary images ready to program into an appropriate PROM.
 These files are named with the format
 <plt>_<cfg>.rom. <plt> refers to the primary platform such as Zeta,
 N8, Mark IV, etc.  <cfg> refers to the specific configuration.
-When released, there will be a standard configuration ("std") for each platform.
+In general, there will be a standard configuration ("std") for each platform.
 So, for example, the file called MK4_std.rom is a ROM image for the Mark IV with the standard configuration.
 If a custom configuration called "custom" is created and built, a new file called MK4_custom.rom will be added to this directory.

-Documentation of the pre-built ROM Images is contained in the RomList.txt file.
+Documentation of the pre-built ROM Images is contained in the RomList.txt file in this directory.

 ROM Executable Images (<plt>_<cfg>.com)
 ---------------------------------------